What Is the Good Student Discount?

 Nationwide

-Nationwide applies a discount to families with kids between 16 and 24.
-If your student gets excellent grades, it will reduce your premium up to 15%.
+Nationwide applies a good student discount to families with kids between 16 and 24.
+If your child is a top performer in school, it will reduce your premium up to 15%.
 However, your savings depend on the driver and the state you live in.
 Speak with your agent to find out exactly how much you can save.

 To qualify, students must maintain a “B” or 3.0 GPA and present either a report card or a signature from a school administrator.
-Homeschool students must provide a standardized test that scores in the nation’s top 20%.
+Homeschoolers must provide a standardized test that scores in the nation’s top 20%.

 USAA

-USAA provides savings for families with students between 16 and 25 maintaining at least a B or 3.0 grade point average.
-You can get this discount everywhere except Hawaii and North Carolina.
+USAA provides a discount for families with good students between 16 and 25 maintaining at least a B or 3.0 grade point average.
+You can get this perk everywhere except Hawaii and North Carolina.
 USAA says that families can save 3%.
-That’s the smallest savings available from this category of discounts.
+That’s the smallest savings available from this category of policy reward.
 But USAA is already the least expensive insurance option.
 So, it’s hard to complain.

 Farmers

-Farmers allows young drivers under the age of 25 in college or high school to receive a discount for good grades.
+Farmers allows young drivers under the age of 25 in college or high school to receive a good student discount for excellent grades.
 You must provide proof of academic achievement to qualify.
-You’ll likely get anywhere from 10-15% knocked off your rates from the discount.
+You’ll likely get anywhere from 10-15% knocked off your rates.

 Travelers

-Travelers rewards families with full-time students younger than 25 with a discount when they get good grades.
+Travelers rewards families with high-achieving full-time pupils a good student discount.
 You must maintain at least a “B” average to qualify.
 Most premiums will see savings of 8% on average.

 Liberty Mutual

-Liberty Mutual offers savings for full-time students under 25 that maintain a “B” average or higher.
-You’ll need to provide proof of academic achievement to get the discount.
+Liberty Mutual offers families of full-time learners that maintain a “B” average or higher a good student discount.
+You’ll need to provide proof of academic achievement to qualify.
 This could be a recent transcript or a document that a school administrator has signed.
 Liberty Mutual doesn’t tell you how much you’ll save on its website.
 But you can always speak with an agent to get an idea of the exact amount.

 American Family